Nikmaunt/StarWarsCharactersExplorer/README.md

 - Choose a UI library of your choice to enhance the visual appeal and ensure a consistent design.
 - Ensure that the UI is responsive and works well on both desktop and mobile devices.

-## External Libraries

-You are allowed to use any external libraries to complete the assignment.

 ## Documentation

 ### Setup Instructions